+Note: See policies DHB and DHC for information on other required reports regarding alleged misconduct against a student.

-The District shall notify a parent of a student with whom an educator is alleged to have engaged in misconduct, informing the parent:
+The District shall notify a parent of a student with whom a District employee or a person acting as a service provider for the District is alleged to have engaged in misconduct, informing the parent:

 As soon as feasible that the alleged misconduct may have occurred;

-Whether the educator was terminated following an investigation of the alleged misconduct or resigned before completion of the investigation; and
+Whether the individual was terminated following an investigation of the alleged misconduct or resigned before completion of the investigation; and

-Whether a report was submitted to the State Board for Educator Certification (SBEC) concerning the alleged misconduct.
+Whether a report was submitted to the Texas Education Agency or State Board for Educator Certification concerning the alleged misconduct.

-For purposes of this policy, misconduct is defined as an educator’s alleged abuse or commission of an otherwise unlawful act with the student or involvement in a romantic relationship, or soliciting or engaging in sexual contact with the student.
+For purposes of this policy, misconduct is defined as an individual’s alleged abuse or commission of an otherwise unlawful act with a student or involvement in a romantic relationship, or soliciting or engaging in sexual contact with a student.

+Notice of Suspected Criminal Offense

+Except as provided by state law regarding child abuse investigations, the District shall notify a parent not later than one business day after the date an employee first suspects that a criminal offense has been committed against the parent’s child.

 [See also FFG for reporting requirements related to child abuse and FFH for parental notification requirements regarding prohibited conduct as defined by that policy.]